KartavyaSharma/personal-website-v0/content_scripts/posts/creating-a-python-form-handler-api-with-flask-and-connexion.md

 Your API needs to be able to accept incoming form data in HTTP requests and transform that data into a JSON object for us to parse.
 In a nutshell, your `bash**/handler` endpoint should be able to parse incoming data, transport it to the mailer API (more on that in a bit.)
 The mailer API will then send out the emails.

-### Enter Swagger (Connexion)
+### Enter Connexion

 Creating an API in a loosely typed language such as Python can quickly turn into a nightmare.
 Not knowing what type of data to expect on your endpoint usually leads to many `bash**TypeErrors`.
-Before I started my project, I stumbled across Swagger in a Flask tutorial.
-At its core, Swagger provides type validation on API input/output and provides Swagger documentation wrapped in a neatly designed UI.
+Before I started my project, I stumbled across Connexion in a Flask tutorial.
+At its core, Connexion provides type validation on API input/output and provides Swagger documentation wrapped in a neatly designed UI.
 More on how to implement this later.

 ### SendGrid Mailer